 From here, you need to pick your conversion tool.
 That leads us to our next topic...

-Calling on DocConverter for your PDF-to-PPTx conversions has several unique benefits, including the powerful V12 Engine Add-On.
+Calling on DocConverter for your PDF-to-PPTx conversions has several unique benefits.
 If you've worked with poorly optimized file conversion tools in the past, you know the main drawback can be long wait-time conversions.
 This is especially true for online converters which can waste too many precious minutes to convert a file.
 DocConverter solves this issue with quick conversion times, leaving you with more time to work on your presentation and less time watching the clock!